nadiia-dev/event-flow/README.md

 # Event Flow

 Event Flow is a web application designed to manage events.
 This app allows users to search and view detailed information about upcoming events.
-Also authenticated users can create? update and delete their own events.
+Also authenticated users can create, update and delete their own events.

 ## Features